 In conventional ATM, medium-term planning is provided by the planning controller, flight crews and their Flight Management Systems (FMS), whereas the tactical loop is formed by the tactical controller and flight crews.
-Thanks to decades of evolutionary developments, the collaboration between these two layers has been optimized.
-For SESAR2020+ a similar optimization of the novel TBO layer with the tactical layer is needed.
-Because the collaboration between these layers involves dynamic interactions between human decision makers, technical support systems, aircraft evolution, weather and other uncertainties, the combined effects result in types of emergent behaviours that cannot be predicted from the sum of the elemental behaviours.
+Thanks to decades of evolutionary developments, the collaboration between these two layers has learned to handle various uncertainties and hazards well.
+For these non-nominal situations a similarly effective collaboration between the TBO layer and the tactical layer is needed.
+Because the collaboration between these layers involves dynamic interactions between human decision makers, technical support systems, aircraft evolution, weather and other uncertainties, the combined effects result in emergent behaviours that can be understood through conducting agentbased modelling and simulation [10,11].

-In [3-5], agent-based modelling and rare event simulation techniques have been used to evaluate an advanced airborne self-separation ConOps under very high en route traffic demand.
-This ConOps, shortly referred to as A3 ConOps, also makes use of a TBO layer and a tactical layer, though both are fully airborne.
-The key finding is that the TBO and tactical layers in this A3 ConOps work so well together that this leads to remarkably positive emergent behaviours, that go beyond expectations of the A3 concept developers.
-The three positive emergent behaviours that have been identified for this A3 ConOps are: 1) Tactical conflict resolution layer is working so well in combination with a TBO medium term resolution layer that the A3 ConOps can safely accommodate very high enroute traffic demand; 2) To realize this high safety level, there is no need to use a buffer between TBO resolution minimum and separation minimum; and 3) Even under increase of enroute traffic demands to extremely high demand, there are no phase transitions happening.
+In a series of studies [12-14], agent-based modelling and rare event simulation have been used to evaluate an advanced airborne self-separation ConOps under very high en route traffic demand.
+This ConOps, shortly referred to as A3 ConOps, also makes use of a TBO layer and a tactical layer, though both are fully airborne, and are distributed over all aircraft.
+The key finding is that the TBO and tactical layers in this A3 ConOps work so well together that this leads to remarkably positive emergent behaviours in managing various uncertainties and hazards.
+The three positive emergent behaviours that have been identified for this A3 ConOps are: 1) Tactical conflict resolution layer is working so well in combination with the TBO layer that the A3 ConOps can safely accommodate very high en-route traffic demand; 2) To realize this high safety level, there is no need to use a buffer between TBO resolution minimum and separation minimum; and 3) Even under increase of en-route traffic demands to extremely high demand, there are no phase transitions happening.
 These three emergent properties go beyond the prior expectations of the A3 design team.

-A very interesting follow-up question is whether A3's remarkably positive emergent behaviours can also be realized by a ground-based TBO concept.
-This follow-up question has been studied in the SESAR research project EMERGIA [6,7].
-During the first phase of EMERGIA, agent-based modelling and rare-event simulation has been conducted for a groundbased version of A3, shortly referred to as A3G.
-In this A3G ConOps the sub-systems of the TBO and tactical layers in the A3 ConOps have been moved from the air to the ground, and also the tactical and planning controllers have been inserted in the loop.
-During the development of this A3G ConOps some decisions had to be made regarding the specific procedures to be followed by the tactical and planning controllers.
-In order to anticipate a large increase of traffic demand, it was decided to use datalink and to replace the current practice of the tactical controller awaiting positive read-back by the pilots by a ground system based verification of FMS downlinked information.
-The rare-event simulation results obtained for an A3G model [8,9] clearly showed that A3G performs far less than A3.
-Subsequently, an independent design team has used the A3G simulation findings as triggering points for the development of significantly improved A3G (iA3G) ConOps [10].
+A logical follow-up question is if A3's remarkably positive emergent behaviour in managing uncertainties and hazards can also be realized by a ground-based TBO concept [15].
+In order to address this question, agent-based modelling and rare-event simulation have been applied to a ground-based version of A3, shortly referred to as A3G.
+In this A3G ConOps the subsystems of the TBO and tactical layers in the A3 ConOps have been moved from the air to the ground, and also the tactical and planning controllers have been inserted in the loop.
+The simulation results obtained for this A3G model clearly showed that A3G performs far less than A3 [16].
+Subsequently, an independent design team has used these A3G simulation findings as triggering points for the development of a significantly improved A3G (iA3G) ConOps [17].
+The aim of the current paper is to evaluate this iA3G ConOps using agentbased modelling and rare-event simulation.

-The aim of this paper is to report about the results obtained during the evaluation and A3 comparison of this iA3G ConOps under very high en route traffic demand.
 This paper is organized as follows.
 Section II reviews the A3 ConOps.
 Section III describes the iA3G ConOps improvements.
 Section IV presents the iA3G agent-based model.
-Section V presents iA3G simulation results for an 8 a/c encounter scenario.
-Section VI presents iA3G simulation results for very dense random traffic.
-Section VII draws conclusions.
+Section V tunes the iA3G model parameters on an 8 a/c encounter scenario, and derives imposed safety requirements.
+Section VI presents iA3G safety simulation results for very dense random traffic.
+Section VII presents controller and pilot activity and flight efficiency simulation results.
+Section VIII draws conclusions.